adamisom/realtime/docs/DEMO_SCRIPT.md

 **Action:** Student-1 clicks "Leave Room", then rejoins **Say:** "When students leave and rejoin, the beat counter continues - it doesn't reset.
 The session state persists, and students can seamlessly rejoin."

+## What This Demonstrates (20 seconds)
+Read parts of the last section

 ## Closing (20 seconds)
 **Say:** "This demonstrates real-time synchronization, multi-user coordination, and teacher controls - all built on Supabase Realtime's WebSocket infrastructure.
 The system handles 20+ simultaneous users with sub-100ms latency."

-**Say:** "This was built in a large, production codebase using Elixir, Phoenix, and GenServer - technologies I learned specifically for this project.
-It shows I can quickly adapt to new tech stacks, work within existing architectures, and deliver production-ready features with proper testing, error handling, and documentation."
+**Say:** "This was built in a large, production codebase using Elixir, Phoenix, and GenServer - technologies I had never used prior to this project.
+It shows I can quickly adapt to new tech stacks, work within existing architectures, and deliver production-ready features."

-**Total: ~110 seconds**
+**Total: <120 seconds**

 ---